Kevin-Kip/pure-css-images/README.md

 This code was written as a completion of the course on CSS images.
 Original course document on building the koala can be found [here](https://medium.com/coding-artist/a-beginners-guide-to-pure-css-images-ef9a5d069dd2).

+Using the knowledge gained from the Koala exercise, I built Santa Claus trying to achieve [this](https://codemyui.com/laughing-santa-claus-in-pure-css/)
 ## You want to use this code?
 Fine by me.
 Follow these steps:
 1. Clone/download the repository